 We also recommend configuring your system-specific settings into a

 config.local.php file.
-This file captures all of your configuration settings, or only those you changed.
-You push this file into your Git branch, deploying it across all environments.
+This file captures your configuration settings.
+You add and push this file into your Git branch, deploying it across all environments.
 If the file is found in the deployed code, all static file deployment occurs during the Build phase, not Deploy.
 Static file deployment takes a long time to complete, reducing deployment and site downtime if done in the Build phase.

 - Phase 1: Configuration validation and code retrieval